arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 23667
 ```

-This is a clever way of sending large amounts of data from one point to the other, by rapidly turning ON or OFF something.
-This particular operation is quite complex, and this is just a basic explanation of how a digital signal works.
+This is a clever way of sending large amounts of data from one point to the other, by rapidly sending high & low signals.
+In order to interpret the data from the signals, we use [Serial Communication Protocols](#serial-communication-protocols).

 ### Sensors & Actuators